 We’ve all been tempted to slip a slice of fat, or a succulent piece of steak, to a dog waiting eagerly under the table.
 A dog is a special part of your family, and it’s natural to want it to enjoy food as much as possible.
 For this reason, a lot of pet owners opt to feed their pet home-cooked meals, or supplement their pet’s meals with leftovers from the family dinner.

-However, according to experienced vet and Real Pet Food Company’s ambassador, Dr Lisa Chimes, feeding home-made meals can actually be quite detrimental to a dog’s overall nutrition.
+However, according to our experienced vet at Real Pet Food Company’s, feeding home-made meals can actually be quite detrimental to a dog’s overall nutrition.

 “While home-made meals can certainly be quite healthy and delicious, studies have shown that they don’t typically offer the full range of balanced nutrition that’s available in specially-designed pet food,” she says.